 October, 2025

-The rental landscape in the UK has fundamentally shifted.
-On October 27, 2025, the Renters' Rights legislation achieved Royal Assent, officially becoming the Renters' Rights Act 2025.
+On 27th October 2025, the Renters' Rights legislation achieved Royal Assent, officially becoming the Renters' Rights Act 2025.
 Hailed by the Government as "the most significant increase in renters' rights in a generation", this Act forms the cornerstone of the government's housing reform agenda, bringing fundamental changes to tenancy law, property standards, and enforcement powers to the private rented sector.

 The Renters' Rights Act 2025 is set to fundamentally reshape the private rented sector, introducing several major changes: